 However, what Twitter is not very good at, and in fact has never been good at really, is in promoting and selling lots of books.

 I have no data to support this, but I do keep my eye on the popular @goodreads Twitter account to check its follower growth and the type of followers it is now attracting.

-Gathering all this together, the logical conclusions are that firstly, Twitter is still a very popular platform for self-publishing authors, and by using the #amwriting hashtag, authors new to Twitter find their feet very quickly and can participate and interact without a painful learning curve.
+Gathering all this together, the logical conclusions are that firstly, that Twitter is still a very popular platform for self-publishing authors, and by using the #amwriting and #writerslife hashtags, authors new to Twitter can find their feet very quickly and participate and interact without a painful learning curve.